accelerex-developer/RexPayAngular/README.md

 # rexpay

-This is a JavaScript library for implementing XpressPay payment gateway
+This is a JavaScript library for implementing RexPay payment gateway

 ## Demo